Nazir-Azizi/Nazir-Azizi/README.md

 I’m Nazir and here’s a little about me:

-- 🌱 I’m currently learning: Core Java and C#
+- 🌱 I’m currently learning: Python and Math for ML
-- 👨‍💻 I’m working on: Educational Center Management System
+- 👨‍💻 I’m working on:
 - 💬 Ask me about: Data structures, Algorithms and Java
 - 📫 How to reach me: nazirazizis123456@gmail.com
 - ⚡ Fun fact: I think in code ;)